larryknaebelobsidian/kingdom/Proposition 123. The Pre-Millennial Advent and the accompanying Kingdom are united with, the destruction of Antichrist..md

 Copyright © 2021 by The Lockman Foundation.
 All rights reserved.
 Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/)

->This is a decided landmark in prophecy, and nearly every prophet dilates, more or less, on this feature, viz., that Antichrist is destroyed at the personal presence of the Christ.
+>This is a decided landmark in prophecy, and nearly every prophet dilates, more or less, on this feature, viz., that Antichrist is destroyed *at the personal presence* of the Christ.
 We, for the present, only direct attention to three: Paul in 2 Thess.
 2, Daniel in ch.
 7, and John in Rev. 19.
-The early Church and a long line of witnesses held that these synchronize;
+The early Church and a long line of witnesses held that these synchronize; ...
+>p.
+208 Vol. 2 Prop.
+123

 ### Key passages
 #### 2 Thess.
 2:1-12